...

 Finding the right foods for diverticulosis is important for those suffering from this condition.
-In this article, we’ll get into what foods aggravate diverticulosis as well as the foods to avoid with diverticulosis.
-But before we begin, let’s learn a little more about this condition.
+In this article, we’ll learn what foods aggravate diverticulosis and what foods to avoid with diverticulosis.
+But before we begin, let’s learn more about this condition.

-Also referred to as diverticular disease of the colon, this is the formation of a large number of tiny sacs or diverticuli in the walls of the digestive tract, generally in the large intestine.
+Also referred to as diverticular disease of the colon, this is the formation of many tiny sacs or diverticuli in the walls of the digestive tract, generally in the large intestine.
 Factors necessary for the formation of diverticuli are:

-• Increased pressure within the intestine.
-This can occur when the feces are small and hard, and the muscles of the intestine must contract strongly to move them.
+- Increased pressure within the intestine.
+This can occur when the feces are small and hard, and the intestine muscles must contract strongly to move them.

-The foods described here reduce the risk of the formation of diverticuli, or that keep them from increasing in size if they already exist.
+The foods described here reduce the risk of the formation of diverticuli or keep them from increasing in size if they already exist.
 What they cannot do is cause them to disappear once they have been formed.
-When diverticuli become inflamed because of fecal material that has not been eliminated, it produces a serious disease called diverticulitis.
-This is a complication of diverticulosis that must be treated in a hospital with a strict diverticulosis diet plan, and occasionally, by surgical means.
+When diverticuli become inflamed because fecal material has not been eliminated, it produces a serious disease called diverticulitis.
+This is a complication of diverticulosis that must be treated in a hospital with a strict diverticulosis diet plan and, occasionally, by surgical means.

-WATER: Drinking sufficient water each day (6 or 7 glasses) is essential to keep the feces from becoming dry and to facilitate their proper passage through the digestive tract without undue pressure.
+WATER: Drinking sufficient water daily (6 or 7 glasses) is essential to keep the feces from becoming dry and facilitate their proper passage through the digestive tract without undue pressure.

 FIBER: The greater the consumption of fiber-rich foods, the lower the risk of diverticulosis.
 Fiber is not absorbed and remains in the intestine.
-As it retains water, it increases fecal volume and softness, which facilitates their movement.
+As it retains water, it increases fecal volume and softness, facilitating movement.
 Fiberless feces are hard and dry, which forces the intestines to contract harder to move them.
-This hyper pressure fosters the development of diverticulosis.
+This hyperpressure fosters the development of diverticulosis.

 WHOLE GRAINS: Whole grains are the best foods for diverticulosis.
 They’re a great source of dietary fiber.
 Oats are the grain that provides the greatest soothing and protective effect for the digestive tract.